begli-amanov/vue-monitor/REFLECTING.md

 - Change Top reference cards content

 - Add a clear button (option) to the search bar.
+(SOLVED partially.
+Button appears as expected and it resets the table, but the text in the input field stays, and it also clears all filter, so it is not possible to search any further until the page gets refreshed.
+Need to adjust the behavior.)

 - How to set up projects in GitHub